AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

 [v1.104] - Implemented wavelet filtering
 [v1.103] - Removed the need to reload the data when changing downsample
 [v1.102] - Added option to plot decay
-[v1.101] - Implemented PicoQuant ptu and Becker & Hickl sdt using CGohlke s Python libraries
+[v1.101] - Implemented PicoQuant ptu and Becker & Hickl sdt using CGohlke's Python libraries
 [v1.100] - Implemented FLIM LABS json format
 ### Mar'25
 [v1.99] - Single traces can be loaded as txt/csv